 The Rover P6, 1963-1977

-2013 saw the 50th anniversary of the introduction of the Rover P6 2000 (4 cyl) in 1963.
+2023 will be the 60th anniversary of the introduction of the Rover P6 2000 (4 cyl) in 1963.
 Over a period of 14 years over 330,000 vehicles in various guises were produced, making it the then largest volume production Rover model.
 The last P6 came off the production line in March 1977.
 The following piece was written by Ian Littler for the 50th anniversary.
-Ian was at that time a Club Member and custodian of the wonderful Series 1 TC below.
+Ian was custodian of the wonderful Series 1 TC below.

 By the early sixties, a new class of buyer had emerged – the young executive – and Rovers new P6 model, introduced in 1963, was ideally placed to exploit this new market.
 The Rover Company was also ahead of other companies in the introduction of a 2 litre model.
 By combining the traditional Rover attributes in a stylish and modern package, it was hoped to develop Rover brand loyalty among a younger generation of British people.